It’s time to give Firefox another chance

 Over the course of the last few years, Mozilla’s engineers were hard at work on a couple of projects that are now finally coming to fruition.
 Building these took longer than expected (and maybe necessary), but with Quantum, Mozilla now offers a browser that’s worth installing again.

 Many of the updates in Quantum come from Mozilla’s experimental Servo browser and engine.
-Servo was never meant to be released as a stand-alone project but was basically the incubation chamber for the future of Firefox.
+Servo was never meant to be released as a standalone project, but was basically the incubation chamber for the future of Firefox.
 That engine was written in Rust, a programming language Mozilla developed for exactly this kind of use case.

-This means that unlike previous versions, Firefox Quantum can now take full advantage of multiple CPU cores — especially when it comes to its CSS engine, which plays a major role in how fast a web page renders.
+This means that, unlike previous versions, Firefox Quantum can now take full advantage of multiple CPU cores — especially when it comes to its CSS engine, which plays a major role in how fast a web page renders.
 Ideally, this also means Firefox now uses far less memory (and often this means it’ll actually use less memory than Chrome).

 The team also used this release to introduce a new interface.
 This means that the rounded tabs are gone, for example.
 The new interface focuses on simplicity and speed.
-Like previous versions, you can still modify the interface to your heart’s desire, but that interface will now also look well on high DPI screens and work better on laptops with touchscreens.
+Like previous versions, you can still modify the interface to your heart’s desire, but that interface will now also look good on high-DPI screens and work better on laptops with touchscreens.

 Like before, Mozilla continues to ship Firefox with built-in support for Pocket.
 I appreciate that because I’m a heavy Pocket user, but not everybody is happy about this decision.
 Firefox Quantum also features a built-in screenshotting tool and a distraction-free reading mode.